Weight Loss Drugs

 Americans are learning to downsize everything — except for food portions and our bodies.
 Despite efforts by government and private organizations, the obesity epidemic is a runaway train.
 And, just as there's no magic bullet for any big health problem, there's no magic weight loss capsule.

 A few years back, promising new weight-loss research had many in the diabetes and scientific communities optimistic about pharmaceutical answers to obesity.
 The weight-loss drugs in the drug manufacturers' pipelines seemed to offer the elusive weight-loss panacea.
 Some of these new drugs promised losses of five to 10 percent of body weight.
 One drug, Qsymia by Vivus, projected weight loss of up to 14.7 percent of body weight—but once approved, the actual results were exciting, although significantly lower than projected: an 8.9 percent weight loss in one year for patients taking the highest dose and 6.7 percent for those taking the recommended dose.
 Yet, these results are nothing to sneeze at for those in need of a solution to supplement healthy eating and exercise programs.

-When new medications that are safe and effective are released, they are "a welcome addition to the treatment of any overweight patient but especially diabetes patients," R. Keith Campbell, RPH, FASHP, FAPHA, a professor of diabetes and pharmacotherapy at Washington State University College of Pharmacy in Pullman, WA.
+When new medications that are safe and effective are released, they are "a welcome addition to the treatment of any overweight patient but especially diabetes patients," said R. Keith Campbell, RPH, FASHP, FAPHA, a professor of diabetes and pharmacotherapy at Washington State University College of Pharmacy in Pullman, WA.
 More than 80 percent of type 2 diabetes is related to or exacerbated by weight.

 The combo affect